FINAL TAX SALE

 ALL SALES ARE FINAL with NO WARRANTIES

-Notice is hereby given that on the 26th day of May, 2022, at 10:00 o’clock A.M., in the County Commission Chambers of the Millard County Courthouse in Fillmore, Utah.
-I will offer for sale at public auction and sell to the highest bidder for cash, pursuant to the provisions of Section 59-2-1351.1, Utah Code Annotated 1953, as amended, the following described real property situated in said county and now delinquent and subject to tax sale.
+Notice is hereby given that on the 16th day of May, 2024, at 11:00 o’clock A.M., at www.publicsurplus.com.
+I will offer for sale at public auction and sell to the highest bidder for cash, pursuant to the provisions of Section 59-2-1351.1, the following described real property situated in said county and now delinquent and subject to tax sale.
 A bid for less than the total amount of taxes, interest, penalty, and administrative costs, which are a charge upon such real estate will not be accepted.

 Be aware that Millard County has established an Ordinance relative to Delinquent Real Property Tax Sales in accordance with Utah Code which is available for review.
 Included in this ordinance is the requirement for all sales to be approved by the Board of County Commissioners.